wazo-platform/wazo-test-helpers/README.md

 xivo-test-helpers
 =================

-Common test helpers used in Wazo
+Common test helpers used in Wazo.
+Compatible python 2 & 3.
+The folder admin_ui is only python 2

 To install
 ----------